 He has extensive experience of investigations of construction problems and preparation of reports for litigation and other forms of dispute resolution, and has been appointed by clients to act as an expert.
 His particular interests include: heavy civil engineering works, industrial floor slabs, building envelopes, basement construction, waterproofing systems, building subsidence, drainage, failure of ground improvement works, anti-vibration bearings and analysis of delay and disruption claims.

-University of Bath, MEng (Hons) Civil Engineering, 2013
+University of Oxford, MEng (Hons) Engineering Science, 2008

 Member, Institution of Civil Engineers